-Inventory Intake: 5 Guidelines for Success
+Inventory Adventure Part 1: Five Guidelines for Inventory Intake Success

 Determining inventory intake best practices for distributors and manufacturers is a tough course to navigate.
 What should your receiving look like?
 What’s your put-away process?
 What are the common mistakes businesses make when executing an intake strategy?